 Hart: “In Canada, we already had a very technical fertilizer line, Grotek – high-powered formulas for people that were very serious about gardening and getting the best results possible – clearly many people who had been growing cannabis in the past were using these products given their focus on producing premium plants.
-The Grotek brand lent itself very well to cannabis when it first came on our radar as a commercial industry around 2015 and we started seeing the opportunity for a strong market with initial players like Tweed (now Canopy) (SIMON – ARE WE OKAY TO SITE THEM THIS WAY – SEEMS LIKE THEY ARE A BIG GREENSTAR CUSTOMER).
+The Grotek brand lent itself very well to cannabis when it first came on our radar as a commercial industry around 2015 and we started seeing the opportunity for a strong market with initial players like Tweed (now Canopy).
 We saw a natural fit between our science-based fertilizers that already had premium ingredients, and this premium crop that also had a pharmaceutical-type component to it.
 The purity and the science and the production efficiency were all things that matched up the Grotek fertilizer brand really well with the commercial cannabis space.
 Then last year, we acquired Gaia Green; its main focus is on well-certified organic products.
 Again, we saw a natural fit within the cannabis space, where people go looking for that connoisseur quality, living soil atmosphere.

 “Our other fertilizer brands are: Agrotek (a limited line; the main product is a fungicide that is selling into the cannabis space), Supergreen (a basic gardening option), EarthSafe (liquid organic), and U-Cann (Canadian-specific, targeting people who want to grow four plants at home).
 It’s a very straightforward kit that gives people the option – if you enjoy gardening and want to try cannabis, this is an easy way to get your foot in the door and get growing without much hassle.”